ganonp/OpenHubAPI/readme.md

 # OpenHubAPI

-A GUI for managing hubs, hardware, and homekit accessory configurations for OpenHub.
+A GUI for managing iOT hubs, hardware, and homekit accessory configurations for [OpenHub](https://github.com/ganonp/OpenHub) and [OpenController](https://github.com/ganonp/OpenController).

 Main features:

 * Create, delete, rename OpenHub hubs from one GUI.
 * Add and manage hardware to any OpenHub hub on your network with an easy to use interface.
+* Collect statistics on hardware readings.
-* Create HomeKit Accessories using combinations of hardware outputs and mathmatical transformations.
+* Create HomeKit Accessories using combinations of hardware outputs, mathmatical transformations, and hardware stats.

 ## Installation